-There is no getting away from the fact that e-commerce has become one of the most important
+There is no denying that e-commerce has emerged as one of the most important components of the global retail landscape in the twenty-first century.

-Worldwide e-commerce transactions surpassed $4.2 trillion USD for the first time ever, and the isolating nature of the COVID-19 pandemic accelerated this even further.
+Worldwide e-commerce transactions surpassed USD 4.2 trillion for the first time, and the isolating nature of the COVID-19 pandemic accelerated this even further.

 As the nature and power of e-commerce continue to expand and grow, companies are always keen on looking for ways to better serve their customer base.

-Ever since the initial public launch of Facebook in 2006, the goal of social media has always been to create and build communities online.
-While the purpose remained casually social for many years, companies began to see the potential in building their brands in these spaces, with platforms providing simple ways to connect with target audiences both locally and across the world.
+Ever since the initial public launch of Facebook in 2006, the goal has always been to create and build communities online.
+While the purpose remained casually social for many years, companies began to see the potential in building their brands in these spaces, with platforms providing simple ways to connect with target audiences locally and worldwide.

-It is now estimated that 70% of consumers check reviews before making an online purchase, which is a testament to just how important the community around any specific company has become in 21st-century commerce.
-Essentially, the stronger your brand community is, the more user-generated content there will be and the more human your products and services will feel.
+It is estimated that 70% of consumers check reviews before making an online purchase, which is a testament to just how important the community around any specific company has become in 21st-century commerce.
+Your products and services will feel more human and contain more user-generated content if your brand community is stronger.

 Influencer Marketing